Home/Facial Enhancement Procedures/Otoplasty (Ear Surgery)

 How Long Will Otoplasty Results Last?

 The outcome of otoplasty is designed to last a lifetime.
 Patients can usually enjoy their enhanced ear size/shape and newly proportionate sense of facial balance indefinitely.
 Otoplasty is also one of the only cosmetic procedures that offers virtually immediate results — the reduction of prominent ears should be evident once the surgical dressings, which are placed during the initial healing process, are removed.
 For more complex or reconstructive cases of otoplasty, the outcome may unfold in stages.
 In either case, otoplasty patients generally view their procedure as a highly rewarding enhancement that uplifts their confidence and sense of facial harmony.
-If you’d like to learn more about what otoplasty can accomplish, our before-and-after photos (more available in the office) can give you a general idea of the types of results possible with ear pinning/reshaping surgery.
+If you’d like to learn more about what otoplasty can accomplish, our before-and-after photos (with more available in the office) can give you a general idea of the types of results possible with ear pinning/reshaping surgery.

 How Much Does Otoplasty Cost?